outdreamer/build-a-cure-1/docs/tasks/to_do.md

   - abstract functions

+      - object identification function
+        - membranes/bonds
+        - checkpoints
+        - pressure
+        - neutralizing processes
+        - competition

+      - attribute identification function

-      - interface identification function
+      - function identification function

       - attribute (like similarity) testing function

-      - attribute identification function
+      - interface identification function (this can pull from interface_networks.json if it exists)
       - function to map function type/set/chain to a function shape when linking nodes in a network
       - network framing function to describe a system as a network & position each object, identifying connecting functions
       - function to map object/function to a shape